ChristianHur/Java-Programming-1/varags/README.md

 # What are Varags
 Following are characteristics of varags.
  - Varags is the short name for “variable arguments”.
-V
- - arags operator is an ellipsis or a set of three consecutive dots or periods:  … (no spaces in between)
+ - Varags operator is an ellipsis or a set of three consecutive dots or periods:  … (no spaces in between)
  - Varags operator in Java is similar to the *args (non-keyword arguments) in Python, spread operator (...) in